gatkin/gatkin-personal-site/_posts/2019-01-07-writing-maintainable-tests.md

 ## Creation Methods

 In the arrange step of a test, we often need to create objects to be used in the test.
-The process of creating such objects may involve many steps or require a lot of information that is irrelevant the test.
+The process of creating such objects may involve many steps or require a lot of information that is irrelevant to the test.
 Creation methods encapsulate the logic for creating objects for use in test cases.
 Creation methods allow test cases to supply only the information relevant to the test case and provide defaults for all other values required to create an object.
 Creation methods can be reused by many test cases.
 If changes are made to the SUT which affect how an object is constructed, then only a handful of creation methods need to be updated rather than many dozens of test cases.

 For instance, in our example, we might define the following creation methods for creating runner and race objects in test cases: